YashJain04/Information-Retrieval-System-2/README.md

 - MINI_LM MAP = 0.6223
 - MINI_LM P@10 = 0.088

 The code needed to change the program to preprocess only the head text without the body is found in `main.py`.
 Searching the document for "head_only" will show three lines that have been commented out.
 If you un-comment them and comment out the original functions, it'll run preprocessing with only the head text.
+Or you can simply run `main_head.py` as it has already the changes configured.

 NOTE: All TITLE only files have the same format as their counterparts with TITLE + TEXT, and can be found/seen with the "_head_only" text added at the end.